mise-plugins/.github/profile/README.md

 ### [Justin "J.R."
 Hill (@booniepepper)](https://github.com/booniepepper)

+J.R. is a FOSS enthusiast and a code creative.
+His personal projects can be found at [so.dang.cool](https://so.dang.cool), and he currently serves as a Staff Engineer at Onward.

+> I developed an interest in the software supply chain during the 9 years I spent working at Amazon.
+There I provided
+> company-wide security incident response to CVEs and embargoed zero-day exploits.
+I also got to help maintain the company's
+> shared code bases (used by Amazon, AWS, Twitch, etc) of >100k polyglot software repositories, from which >575k projects
+> are built, for applications that range from the web, cloud infrastructure, robotics, aviation, and more.

 ### [Pedro Piñera Buendía (@pepicrft)](https:///github.com/pepicrft)

 Pedro created [Tuist](https://tuist.io), a tool to scale development for Apple platforms.
 He's an open-source advocate and loves building developer tools that spark joy when using them.